ebk45/acebook-team-byteme/acebook_team_diary.md

 ### Day 7

 BE: Authentication and generate session/token.
-The team has devided to go for JWT after researching as it follows the industry standard.<br>
+The team has divided to go for JWT after researching as it follows the industry standard.<br>

 Json Web Tokens (JWT) : open, industry standard RFC 7519 method for representing claims securely between two parties.
 Got to [here](https://jwt.io/) for details.<br>